 - RESUELTO – FAVORABLE: Approved.
 Good job!
 One less anxiety-inducing item for you.

 - RESUELTO – NO FAVORABLE: Your application was denied.
-The Extranjería will send a letter to the address you indicated on your Ex-00 explaining why your application was denied.
+The Extranjería will send a letter to the address you indicated on your EX-00 explaining why your application was denied.
 Or, you can email the Extranjería and they will send you an electronic letter explaining the reason for the denial.
 The email is: firstname.lastname@example.org (change the region to the region where you submitted your prórroga application.
-At this point, it is advisable to consult with a lawyer.
+When this happens, what they advise is to consult with a lawyer.

-- TRÁMITE ARCHIVADO: This means that you were asked to submit a document and you failed to send it within the timeframe they provided, so they archived your application.
+- TRÁMITE – ARCHIVADO: This means that the Extranjería asked you to submit a document and you failed to send it within the timeframe they provided, so they archived your application.
 In this case, you can contact the Extranjería and request that they reopen your case, but at this point it is also a good idea to speak with a lawyer.